|Just like Granny made!||www.scottishrecipes.co.uk|

 9. Bake for about 2.5 hours at 300-350f 170c for first 1.5 hours, then reduce to 275-300f 150c for the remainder of the time.

-Its origins are thought to date back to a time when fruit cake was popular during the 19th century and marmalade producers Keiller's of Dundee sold a version, but with almonds on top.
+Its origins are thought to date back to a time when it was popular during the 19th century and marmalade producers Keiller's of Dundee sold a version, but with almonds on top.
 This gave the fruit cake ingredients a new distinctive look and flavour and was named Dundee Cake.

-The definitive Dundee cake recipe was discussed by Scottish leading bakers in August 2012 during their attempt to gain European protected status.
+The definitive recipe was discussed by Scottish leading bakers in August 2012 during their attempt to gain European protected status.
 This was led by Scots baker Martin Goodfellow.
-Together they agreed approved ingredients for Dundee cake and the quantity.
+Together they agreed approved ingredients and the quantity.

 If you like this page and would like to easily share it with your friends and family please use the social networking buttons below: